cachefly/terraform-provider-cachefly/docs/guides/service_options_reference.md

   - CORS Override → `cors`
   - Referrer Blocking → `referrerBlocking`
   - Auto HTTPS Redirect → `autoRedirect`
-  - Expiry Overrides → `expiryHeaders` (may not be available for every service)

 - The available options can vary by service and account.
 If an option is unsupported for a given service, the provider will report a validation error during apply.

-- Dynamic options may introduce additional fields or constraints over time.
+- Some options may introduce additional fields or constraints over time.
 When in doubt, prefer the examples above and consult the provider changelog.